 According to the same survey:

-Problem drinking can be attributed to multiple social, psychological and biological factors.
+Ultimately, problematic drinking can be attributed to multiple social, psychological and biological factors.

 When people live, work or socialize with drinkers, they are more likely to drink themselves.
 Some cultures may normalize or even celebrate drinking, which leads to increased levels of alcohol consumption and increased numbers of alcohol use disorders.
+In some cases, social and cultural pressures can be among the causes of alcoholism.

 Understanding what makes someone addicted to alcohol can be the first step in helping a person seek treatment.
 Depending on how bad their alcohol abuse has been or if medically-assisted alcohol detox will be needed for withdrawal symptoms, entering into a treatment center may be a necessary option.
 Professional medical staff can assist in the difficult process of withdrawal, making the transition into sobriety less daunting.